Tulane Supplemental Essays 2023-24 – Prompts and Tips

 To that end, be sure you address how you will take advantage of Tulane’s immense resources both inside and/or outside of the classroom by citing specific academic programs, professors, research opportunities, service learning, study abroad programs, student-run organizations, etc.

 How important are the Tulane supplemental essays?

 Tulane lists four factors as being “very important” to the admissions committee: GPA, standardized test scores, class rank, and the rigor of your secondary school record.
-The Common App and supplemental essays are included in the next tier of “important” factors alongside recommendations and character/personal qualities.
+The Common App and supplemental essays are “important”.

-Lastly, if you are interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Tulane supplemental essays, we encourage you to get a quote today.
+Interested in working with one of College Transitions’ experienced and knowledgeable essay coaches as you craft your Tulane supplemental essays?
+We encourage you to get a quote today.